Novartis/YADA/src/site/markdown/deployment.md

 First, acquire the [YADA-Quickstart] application in one of the following ways:

-* Click any of the [YADA-Quickstart] links throughout this document to download the `YADA-Quickstart-<version>.war` file from the github repo release page.
-These links will always point to the latest dot-release, which could be more recent than this documentation.
+* Find the [latest release](https://github.com/Novartis/YADA/releases/latest) on github and download the binary

 or